 - Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative

-If you have reason to believe that the child you wish to adopt may be inadmissible to the United States (on medical grounds, for example), you may file Form I-601, Application for Waiver of Ground of Inadmissibility, with Form I-800.
+If USCIS approves your Form I-800A, then you must submit Form I-800 to determine the child's eligibility as a Hague Convention adoptee, before adopting or obtaining legal custody of the child.
+If you have reason to believe that the child you wish to adopt may be inadmissible to the United States (on medical grounds, for example), you may file Form I-601, Application for Waiver of Grounds of Inadmissibility, with Form I-800.

-To be eligible to file Form I-800A, you must meet the following requirements:
+To be eligible to file Form I-800A and Form I-800 you must meet the following requirements:

 - Be a U.S. citizen